 Planned Giving Program

-Our Planned Giving Program meets the needs of our donors across such diverse circumstances, and is divided into two main categories: Estate Gifts and Deferred Gifts.
+Our Planned Giving Program meets the needs of our donors across such diverse circumstances and is divided into three main categories: Estate Gifts, Current Planned Gifts, and Deferred Gifts.

 Interested in making a gift via a Qualified Charitable Distribution (QCD) from your IRA?
 Click here.